Jaspreetsm21/otherrun/README.md

 Creating new variables:

-- MatchWinners: Whether Liverpool won,draw or lost the match ?
+- MatchWinners: Whether Liverpool won,draw or lost the match?
 - FT_Winner: Whether Liverpool won or not?
 - FT_Draw: Whether Liverpool draw or not?
 - FT_Loss: Whether Liverpool lost or not?
-- Diff_Score: Difference in Goals,Final Result of the Match
+- Diff_Score: Difference in Goals, Final Result of the Match